Last Updated on

 Link You May Need:

-I started out using 1/2 teaspoon of double-strength liquid rennet, but wanted to experiment with double the amount.
+I started out using 1/8 teaspoon of double-strength liquid rennet, but wanted to experiment with double the amount, 1/4 teaspoon.
 I am very pleased at using a double dosage of double-strength rennet.
-Most recipes suggest using 1 teaspoon of single-strength rennet.
+Most recipes suggest using 1/4 teaspoon of single-strength rennet.
+When using 1/4 teaspoon of double strength rennet, tons of curds form and you can gather it together easily.

 Can I Use Nonfat or low-fat milk?